You are currently viewing How to Gross Out Potential Buyers (and Maybe Some of Your Friends) Without Knowing It

 I believe in being both gentle and straightforward with home sellers, so to help you out, I’ve compiled a list of some of the top offenders when selling a home…

-Krud Kutter 305373 Kitchen Degreaser All-Purpose Cleaner, 32 oz
+Krud Kutter Kitchen Degreaser All-Purpose Cleaner, 32 oz

 The products on this blog have been independently selected because I like them.
 Some of the links on this blog are affiliate links, meaning, if you choose to click on a link and make a purchase, I earn a small commission.
 This commission comes at no additional cost to you and is paid 100% by the merchant, which helps me continue to create free content for my readers — so it’s a win-win!
 Thank you for supporting my blog and my business!

-Vannessa Rhoades is the author of "Just Right!
-Easy DIY Home Staging" and the founder of the award-winning firm, Three Bears Home Staging®.
-She specializes in providing positive and empowering consultations to help homeowners sell more quickly and for more money.
-Vannessa has staged and consulted on hundreds of properties, both in person throughout the Houston metro area and virtually across the country.
+Vannessa Rhoades is the author of Just Right!
+Easy DIY Home Staging and the founder of the award-winning firm, Three Bears Home Staging®.
+She specializes in providing positive, empowering virtual consultations that help homeowners and real estate agents all across the country sell more quickly and for more money.

 Leave a Reply